calorab/client-chart-the-market/README.md

 # Chart-the-Market
 "Chart-the-Market" | Personal Project
 Chart the Market is an app designed for users who want to test out investing ideas without risking real money.
-Search for stock symbols, get responsive charts for symbols of your choice, complete with moving averages, purchase stocks and track investment results.
+Search for stock symbols, get responsive charts for symbols of your choice, complete with moving averages, and purchase stocks and track investment results.

 ## Screenshots
 Home Page | Home Page - Chart